Switch to हिंदी

 • Practise moderation while it comes to carbohydrate-rich foods.

-Prevention of Hypotension
+Prevention Of Hypotension

 Small changes in your daily functions can go a long way in preventing the relapse of hypotension if you have a history of this condition.